 The Office of the Patient Advocate's mission is to improve California health care quality and advocate for consumer interests by publicly reporting data for informed decision making.

-- Health Care Quality Report Cards with clinical performance and patient experience data for the state's largest health plans and over 200 medical groups.
-These entities are responsible for providing health care services to more than 16 million Californians.
+OPA displays clinical performance and patient experience data for the state's largest HMO and PPO health plans on the Health Plan Report Card.
+These plans are responsible for providing health care services to more than 15 million commercially insured Californians.

 OPA has also introduced cost of care ratings for more than 200 of the state’s commercial medical groups, in addition to clinical performance and patient experience data on the Commercial Medical Group Report Card.

 Clinical performance scores for more than 180 Medicare Advantage Medical Groups are also displayed on the Medicare Medical Group Report Card.